anywhichway/reasondb/README.md

 });
 ```

+A future release will support an optional second boolean argument to the `into` subclause indicating to leave inserted objects as passive, which will require they be updated using explict update commands.

 ### Delete

 `db.delete().from({<classVariable>: <class> [,...]}).where(<pattern>).exec().then((count) => { <function body> })`. `then` is chainable as a Promise. `count` is the number of objects deleted.